-The old, sought after vintage gear is not anywhere near as accurate (or linear) as devices made today, but certain "faults" or non-linearities are exactly the reason some sell today at 10 times their original value.
+The old, sought after vintage gear is not anywhere near as accurate (or linear) as devices made today, but certain "faults" or non-linearities are exactly the reason some sell today at 100 times their original value.
 They color the sound with distortion and frequency response shaping.
 Getting the frequency response flat to 20kHz and having distortion below .5% used to be an achievement.
-But even before 2000AD, there were 35 cent op amps that were flat to 3 MHz, and produced distortion below .002%.
-Getting things accurate in the digital age is relatively cheap and easy, but getting a piece of gear to be "musical" and fun to use is whole different enchilada.
+Today, in 2000AD, a 35 cent op amp is flat to 3 MHz and produces distortion below .002%.
+Getting things accurate in the digital age is relatively cheap and easy, but getting a piece of gear to be "musical" and fun to use is something else.

-It is well known that the triode distortion in tube circuits produces lots of 2nd and 3rd harmonics, in some what varying ratios.
+It is well known that the triode distortion in tube circuits produces lots of 2nd and 3rd harmonics, in somewhat varying ratios.
 These lower order harmonics form "the octave" and "the octave and a fifth" to the fundamental musical tones.
 They are actually "musical" distortion.
 Harmonics above the 2nd and 3rd get increasingly harsh and unmusical, and therefore should be lower in amplitude (<-60 dB) to keep with our line of thinking.
-Second harmonic is considered to be the warmest and most "consonant"harmonic distortion.
-The 3rd harmonic is perceived more easily and often is the "BITE" that is added to midrange and the "warmth" to the low freqs by tube gear.
+Second harmonic is considered to be the warmest and most "consonant" harmonic distortion.
+The 3rd harmonic is perceived more easily and often is the "BITE "that is added to midrange and the "warmth" to the low freqs by tube gear.
 Analog tape also saturates in this manner.
 The 3rd harmonic is induced in the FATSO by increasing level thru the distortion circuits.
 It is usually the result of flattening the tops and bottoms of waveforms.
-Second harmonic is also added especially while compressing in the FATSO.
-10% of second harmonic can be hard to perceive.
+Second harmonic is also added especially while compressing in the Fatso.
+10% of second harmonic can sometimes be hard to perceive.

 We have provided distortion indicator lights that indicate some reference operating levels.
-A "0VU" yellow LED light indicates just under 1% THD and the red "Pinned" LED indicates 3% THD or more.
-These LED's are an excellent guide to where the user is in the "Grunge Department" and can help to avoid turning the music into a distorted mess.
+A "0 VU" yellow LED light indicates around 1% THD and the red "Pinned" LED indicates 5% THD or more.
+These LED's are an excellent guide to where the user is in the "Grunge Department" and can help to avoid turning the music into an "overwell" mess.
 You will find that the harmonic distortion is generally more obvious on overall mixes and complex programs.
 On individual instruments, sometimes 10% distortion sounds "fat" and "analog" and isn't heard as distortion at all.